Gouzenko Affair: Detentions and interrogations

-Early on the morning of February 15, ten days after the Commission was established, the RCMP launched a series of raids and detained 11 suspected spies.
-Hours later, King called a press conference in Ottawa and made his first public statement regarding the Gouzenko Affair.
-He did not mention Gouzenko or the Soviet Union; rather, he said only that secret information had been disclosed to a foreign government and that several people had been detained.
-The following day, February 16, two additional suspects were arrested.
+Early on the morning of February 15, ten days after the Commission was established, the RCMP launched a series of simultaneous raids and detained 11 suspected spies.
+The raids were originally scheduled for 3:00 am, but King intervened and had the raids pushed back to 6:00 am, a move that would prove fortunate when one of the squads initially raided the wrong apartment.
+RCMP narcotics agents were used since the Intelligence Branch of the RCMP did not have the resources to carry out the raids on its own.
+Hours later, King held a press conference in Ottawa and made his first public statement regarding the Gouzenko Affair.
+His statement was brief – just 250 words – and he did not mention Gouzenko or the Soviet Union; rather, he said only that secret information had been disclosed to a foreign government, that several people had been detained, and that a royal commission had been established.
+The following day, February 16, two additional suspects were rounded up, bringing the total number of detainees to 13.